zorowangtt/phdthesis/source/10_chapter2_methods.md

 $$
 {#eq:eqc19}

-All of the heat currents and their autocorrelation function calculations were performed using our CURP program, version 1.3[@yamato2022] based on 50 trajectories of _NVE_ molecular dynamics simulations, each of which started from the last step of different sampling trajectory in isothermal-isobaric _NPT_ ensemble at _T_ = 300 K and _P_ = 1 atm.
+All of the heat currents and their autocorrelation function calculations were performed using by our CURP program, version 1.3[@yamato2022] based on 50 trajectories of _NVE_ molecular dynamics simulations, each of which started from the last step of different sampling trajectory in isothermal-isobaric _NPT_ ensemble at _T_ = 300 K and _P_ = 0.987 atm.

 ## Inter-residue heat current analysis

-Considering the molecular functional importance of nonbonded native contacts in a folded protein, it would be helpful to analyse the thermal energy transfer through such native contacts.
+Considering the molecular functional importance of nonbonded native contacts in a folded protein, it would be helpful to analyze the thermal energy transfer through such native contacts.
 We first derive atomistic expression of heat current for a molecular system based on linear response theory, and the derivation process is detailed in @sec:interatomicheatcurrent.
 The inter-atomic heat current between atoms $i$ and $j$ in a molecule, denoted as $\bm{h_{ij}}$, can be expressed as:
 $$